-Cult Wines International buys millions of dollars worth of collectible wines from private individuals each year.
+Cult Wines International buys a variety of collectible wines from private individuals each year.

-Many of the wines we sell come from private collectors or individuals who have inherited valuable wines that they wish to sell.
-Cult Wines International makes it easy to turn your wines into cash.
+Separate from our inventory, we are always looking to expand our own personal wine collection.
+We buy rare wines from all over the world.
+We make it easy to turn your wines into cash.
 We offer immediate payment and the highest prices for your wines.
 Selling your wines is a hassle free and simple process.

 Please note: Photo size is limited to 4.5 MB each

 Here are some examples of what we need to see in photos: (Label, fill level & foil capsule must be clearly observable in photos.
 For Champagnes, please provide light behind the bottle so we can see color & clarity)

 1. Just above you will find a form you can fill out with your contact information as well as a list of the wines you wish to sell & photos.